sonnenglas/amazon-mws-laravel/README.md

 There's no facades to add in config/app.php

-3. Copy amazon-mws.php configuration file from src/config/amazon-mws.php to Laravel's config directory.
+3. Copy amazon-mws.php configuration file from src/config/amazon-mws.php to Lumen's config directory.

 ## Usage
 All of the technical details required by the API are handled behind the scenes,